 Australia and Argentina have a mutually beneficial relationship based on many shared interests.
 We are both large Southern Hemisphere nations with relatively small populations and strong resource bases.
-Australia and Argentina agreed in principle to exchange diplomatic missions in December 1959, with Argentina opening its first mission in Sydney in 1962 (moving to Canberra in 1963) and Australia sending its first ambassador to Buenos Aires in 1964.
-We currently maintain resident embassies in each other's capitals.
+Australia and Argentina agreed in principle to exchange diplomatic missions in December 1959, with Argentina opening its first post in Sydney in 1962 (moving to Canberra in 1963).
+Australia sent its first ambassador to Buenos Aires in 1964, and we currently maintain resident embassies in each other's capitals.

 Australia's principal engagement with Argentina is through the Cairns Group, the WTO, the G20, the UN, the Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR), the Antarctic Treaty and the International Whaling Commission (IWC).
-We share common interests in international peacekeeping, the prevention of WMD proliferation, disarmament, Antarctica, international environment policy, agricultural trade liberalisation and economic cooperation policies.
+We also share common interests in international peacekeeping, the prevention of WMD proliferation, disarmament, human rights, international environment policy, agricultural trade liberalisation and economic cooperation policies.

 The Spanish established a permanent colony on the site of Buenos Aires in 1580 following sporadic settlement overland from Peru.
 Argentina declared independence from Spain in 1816.
-Despite a prosperous start to the 20th Century, political and economic turmoil resulted in a military coup in 1943 led, among others, by Juan Domingo Peron.
-Elected President in 1946, Peron undertook radical industrial and labour reforms.
+Despite a prosperous start to the 20th Century, political and economic turmoil resulted in a military coup in 1943 led, among others, by Juan Domingo Perón.
+Elected President in 1946, Perón undertook radical industrial and labour reforms.
 Despite winning re-election in 1953, he was exiled by the military in 1955.
-This was followed by a period of political instability and diminished economic growth, paving the way for Peron's return to the Presidency in 1973.
-Peron died in 1974 and was succeeded by his third wife, Maria Estela Isabel Martinez de Peron, but she was ousted in another military coup in 1976.
-The ensuing period of repression under the military junta, known as the 'Dirty War', resulted in over 9,000 political murders and disappearances.
+This was followed by a period of political instability and diminished economic growth, paving the way for Perón's return to the presidency in 1973.
+Perón died in 1974 and was succeeded by his third wife, Maria Estela "Isabel" Martínez de Perón, but she was ousted in another military coup in 1976.
+The ensuing period of repression under the military junta, known as the 'Dirty War', resulted in over 9,000 recorded political murders and disappearances.

-Argentina returned to civilian government in 1983 following the period of military rule.
+Argentina returned to civilian government in 1983.
 Since that time, the country's democratic institutions have been consolidated.
 This has not, however, been matched by similarly enduring financial and economic stability.
 In 2001, a profound economic crisis provoked serious civil unrest and resulted in the resignation of then President De la Rúa in December.
 After a period of transition under a caretaker administration, presidential elections were held in 2003 in which Néstor Kirchner came to power.
-With high public approval ratings, Kirchner's Government focused on restructuring Argentina's foreign debt and promoting economic growth.
+With high public approval ratings, Kirchner's government focused on restructuring Argentina's foreign debt and promoting economic growth.

 System of government

-Argentina is a key member in the regional grouping Mercosur (Argentina, Brazil, Paraguay, Uruguay, Venezuela).
-It is also a member of the Union of South American Nations (UNASUR), the Community of Latin American and Caribbean States (CELAC) and the Organisation of American States (OAS), that seek to advance a variety of regional political and economic interests.
+Argentina is also a member of the Union of South American Nations (UNASUR), the Community of Latin American and Caribbean States (CELAC) and the Organisation of American States (OAS), that seek to advance a variety of regional political and economic interests.

-In 2012 Argentina's national Rugby Union team was permanently included in the annual international rugby tournament formerly known as the Tri Nations.
-The tournament, renamed the Rugby Championship following Argentina’s inclusion, sees Australia and Argentina play each other twice a year, once at home and once away.
-From 2016 an Argentine team will play in the Super Rugby tournament which is currently contested between teams from South Africa, New Zealand and Australia.
+In 2012, Argentina's national Rugby Union team was permanently included in the Rugby Championship, which sees Australia and Argentina play each other twice a year, once at home and once away.
+From 2016, an Argentine team played in the Super Rugby tournament contested between teams from South Africa, New Zealand and Australia.

 In 2001, the Australian Government established the Council on Australia-Latin America Relations (COALAR) which aims to enhance commercial, political and cultural relations between Australia and Latin America.
 Since its inception, COALAR has been active in promoting business, education, tourism and cultural links between Australia and Latin America.
 For updates on COALAR activities and information on the annual grants program, follow COALAR on Facebook.

-From 2010 to 2014, Australia provided $100 million in development assistance to Latin America, including 250 Australia Awards scholarships.
-45 Australia Awards fellowships and 16 Australia Awards scholarships were awarded to Argentine students under this program.
+From 2010 to 2014, Australia provided A$100 million in development assistance to Latin America, including 250 Australia Awards scholarships.
+Sixteen Australia Awards scholarships were awarded to Argentine students under that program.
 The regional program has now closed, though some activities which have already been funded will continue until 2017.

-In 2013, Argentina's principal export destinations were Brazil (21.2 per cent), China (7.2 per cent) and the United States (5.6 per cent).
+In 2016, Argentina's principal export destinations were Brazil (17.8 per cent), China (9.1 per cent) and the United States (6.0 per cent).
 Its major exports include agricultural products, motor vehicles and parts, chemicals and related products, crude oil and fuels and base metals.
-In 2013, Argentina's principal import sources were Brazil (26 per cent), China (15.4 per cent) and the United States (10.9 per cent).
-Major imports include motor vehicles and parts, fuels and telecommunications equipment.
-Argentina’s exports to the United States totalled US$4.3 billion in 2013, while imports from the United States were US$8.1 billion in 2013.
+In 2015, Argentina's principal import sources were Brazil (21.8 per cent), China (19.7 per cent) and the United States (12.9 per cent).

 Bilateral economic and trade relationship

-Australia and Argentina play an active role in the G20 forum in addressing the global financial crisis and in identifying reforms to the global financial system.
+Australia and Argentina have played an active role in the G20 forum in addressing the global financial crisis and continue to work closely together in identifying reforms to the global financial system.
 Argentina's role as an interlocutor on the WTO Doha Round negotiations and in the Cairns Group is important to Australia.
-As major wine-producing nations, Australia and Argentina work together through the World Wine Trade Group to advance favourable international trade conditions in relation to wine.
+As major wine-producing nations, the two countries also cooperate through the World Wine Trade Group to improve conditions for international trade in wine.

 Australia also participates in the CER-Mercosur Dialogue, bringing together Australia, New Zealand and the Mercosur member countries.
 The dialogue was established in 1996 as a mechanism to strengthen cooperation on global trade policy issues and to promote inter-regional trade and investment.
-Australia was represented by the then Foreign Minister Rudd at the December 2010 Mercosur Ministerial Leaders' meeting in Iguaçu, Brazil, and by the then Parliamentary Secretary Marles at the December 2011 Mercosur Ministerial and Leaders' meeting in Montevideo, Uruguay.
+The last dialogue took place in Buenos Aires in May 2017.

 Australia and Argentina are both members of the Forum for East Asia-Latin America Cooperation (FEALAC), which aims to increase and improve mutual understanding, political dialogue and cooperation among member states of East Asia and Latin America.

-Export and, in particular, investment opportunities for Australia can be found in mining, oil & gas and most areas of primary production and agribusiness sectors.
+Export and, in particular, investment opportunities for Australia can be found in mining, oil, gas, and most areas of primary production and agribusiness.
 Opportunities also exist for Australia in the revitalisation of Argentine industry and in the communications, transport and public utilities sectors.
-Other sectors with promise are environmental management, wine, construction and building materials and high-tech machinery.
-Argentine student enrolments in Australian institutions in 2014 are expected to exceed 355.
-Australian expertise in distance education, vocational training, tele-medicine, English as a second language and postgraduate studies could also find markets in Argentina.
-Over 7,800 Argentines have visited Australia each year since 2009 and tourism has the potential to be grown even further through appropriate marketing.
+Other sectors with promise are environmental management, water management, wine, construction and building equipment, high-tech machinery and services.

 For information on doing business and opportunities in Argentina please see the Austrade website: Argentina Market Profile.